nguyenk036/COVIDTrack/README.md

   - clusters range in size to represent the ratio of COVID-19 cases to population count
 - Population vaccination percentage represented by an easy to visualize progression bar
 - User account creation & login
-  - Accounts created saved to a Firebase database
   - Login authentication via Firebase authentication
   - Save current location for contact tracing purposes
+  - Data stored to a Firebase back-end
 - Accessability settings to accommodate colour-blindness

 ---